in-rolls/bihar_land_records/readme.md

 The data are hosted on Harvard Dataverse at: https://doi.org/10.7910/DVN/BI4KZS It is only available to researchers with a valid academic affiliation and with an approved IRB application.

-### Files

-1. Metadata CSV that links geographic metadata to individual land record files
-2. CSV with land record data (can be multiple rows per record)

 #### Data Dictionary